RealFormer: Transformer Likes Residual Attention: Related Work

 Another notable thread of work focuses on improving the efficiency/scalability of Transformer.
 Typically, they try to reduce the \emph{quadratic} complexity of the self-attention mechanism with respect to sequence length via low-rank methods (\emph{e.g.},~\citet{Wang-2020-linformer}), fixed strided attention patterns (\emph{e.g.},~\citet{Child-2019-sparsetransformer}), learnable attention patterns (\emph{e.g.},~\citet{Kitaev-2020-reformer, Roy-2020-routingtransformer}), memory-based global \& local attention (\emph{e.g.},~\citet{Ainslie-2020-etc, Beltagy-2020-longformer, Zaheer-2020-bigbird}), and so on.
 These methods are particularly useful when dealing with long documents that go beyond the capacity of standard Transformer models.
-We would refer the reader to \citet{Tay-2020-survey} for a detailed survey.
-RealFormer is orthogonal to these methods as it focuses on improving standard Transformer with an universal technique which can apply to these models as well.
+We would refer the reader to~\citet{Tay-2020-survey} for a detailed survey.
+RealFormer is orthogonal to these methods as it focuses on improving various Transformer networks with an universal technique which can apply to these models as well.
+In this paper, we will use RealFormer to improve a state-of-the-art model, ETC~\citep{Ainslie-2020-etc}, from this line of work to demonstrate the universality of RealFormer.

+Some recent work (\emph{e.g.},~\citet{Wang-2019-deeppreln, Xiong-2020-preln, Zhang-2018-fixup, Huang-2020-tfixup, Zhang-2019-mergedattn}) has studied normalization and parameter initialization schemes for Transformers, though most evaluations focus only on NMT to the best of our knowledge.
+In this strand, \citet{Liu-2020-admin} recently proposed ADMIN, which achieved state-of-the-art results on multiple popular NMT benchmarks.
+In this paper, we will take ADMIN as an example to (1) evaluate RealFormer in settings involving decoders, and (2) show that it is possible to apply RealFormer on top of this line of work.